 We also set great store by our social commitment.
 Renault Trucks works on a daily basis to create and improve the conditions for recruiting and guaranteeing the satisfaction of its employees in order to retain the best talent.
 As a major economic and social player, Renault Trucks is strongly attached to the development of the regions in which it operates and supports various initiatives, particularly in the field of socio-economic integration.
 At international level, Renault Trucks has joined the cause of the UN in the fight against world hunger through the World Food Programme.
 By involving its volunteer employees in technical training missions in sub-Saharan Africa, Renault Trucks is putting its skills as a manufacturer at the service of a vital transport mission.

 Responsible and a creator of shared value, Renault Trucks has had its environmental, social and governance actions assessed by the independent rating platform Ecovadis.
-With the latest Gold rating, we are ranked in the top 4% of companies assessed in our sector.
+With the latest Gold rating, we are ranked in the top 2% of companies assessed.

 Renault Trucks draws Environmental product information from life cycle analyses (LCAs) carried out on its vehicles.
 These cover all phases in a truck’s life, from the production of raw materials right through to final dismantling and recycling.
 It provides data concerning the environmental impact of each one of these phases.
 Life cycle analysis also makes it possible to determine a vehicle’s global warming potential throughout its operational life.
 This information is available on request at Renault Trucks Environmental Management Department.

 Renault Trucks follows and supports REACH – an EU regulation aimed at minimizing the risks in the presence of Substances of Very High Concern.
 REACH requires that all suppliers register, evaluate, gain approval and also limit the use of harmful chemicals in their products.